Clarence Thomas dissented on assault rifle ban in Highland Park nearly a decade ago

 He was joined in his dissent by his former conservative colleague Antonin Scalia in accusing the court of abdicating its responsibility to enforce the constitutional right to keep and bear arms.

 Police took a suspect, Robert E Crimo, into custody on Monday evening over the shooting.
 The FBI said he was being sought for his “alleged involvement” in the shooting.
+The following day, Mr Crimo was charged with seven counts of first-degree murder.

 It has been revealed that Mr Crimo’s YouTube channel included a video with a drawing of a figure aiming a rifle with a high capacity magazine at two figures, one sprawled on its back and the other on its knees, arms raised.